New program · Pilot opens 2027

 We're starting in Western Sydney.

-We're an Australian-registered program.
-We never sell or share your details — APP-compliant and unsubscribe at any time.
+Australian-registered program · We never sell or share your details · APP-compliant · Unsubscribe at any time.

 No spam · Australian-only

 You're on the list.
-We'll be in touch as Phase 1 opens in your area.
+We'll be in touch as Phase 1 opens.

 Building the grid-edge AI layer for Australia.

-We're talking with hyperscalers, neo-clouds, AI startups, distribution networks, retailers and homebuilders.
+We're talking with hyperscalers, neo-clouds, AI startups, facility & embedded-network operators, distribution networks, retailers and developers.
 If any of the below sounds like you, get in touch — we move fast.

 Partnership inquiries: partners@smartgrid.com.au